river-tempest/tempest/README.md

 # Data Collection

-For the default setup, we provide a [Google Earth Engine script](https://code.earthengine.google.com/?accept_repo=users/dphilippus_mines/RST) (open `runner.js` and edit/run as appropriate) which will retrieve data in a suitable format for specified points and time intervals.
+For the default setup, we provide a [Google Earth Engine script](https://code.earthengine.google.com/?accept_repo=users/dphilippus_mines/RST) (open `runner.js` and edit/run as appropriate) ([code snapshot](https://code.earthengine.google.com/d0de7accd1e10300b8e38bf5295de610)) which will retrieve data in a suitable format for specified points and time intervals.
 The GEE script is provided under the same terms, except that it builds on open-source code from Ermida et al. (2020), which should also be credited and cited in any research using it.
 Full citation information for Ermida et al. is provided in the comments in runner.js.
 Full instructions are included in the comments in `runner.js`.

 # License